Become informed with blood intolerance testing research!

-The Food Standards Australia New Zealand (FSANZ) is responsible for monitoring and assessing food allergens across Australia.
+The European Food Safety Authority (EFSA) is responsible for monitoring and assessing food allergens across Europe.

-There are certain foods which MUST be labelled and identified as ingredients on foods:
+There are 14 foods which MUST be labelled and identified as ingredients on all pre-packed food:

 Below are some useful links to follow if you want to know more about food allergies and intolerances:

 Allergy (IgE) Research

 A study and background of allergies Food Allergy – Molecular and Clinical Practice-CRC Press Layout